No tricks here – just tasty little treats – with these healthier Pumpkin Pie Truffles!

 - Roll dough between your palms to form 12 equal-sized balls.
-Place on a plate in the fridge and allow to chill at least 30 minutes.
+Place on a plate in the freezer and allow to chill at least 30 minutes.

 - When ready to dip, place chocolate chips and coconut oil in a glass bowl set over a pan of simmering water to simulate a double boiler.
 Stir occasionally until completely melted and smooth.

 - Using a fork or wooden skewer, carefully dip truffles one at a time into the melted chocolate, rolling and dunking until evenly coated on all sides.
 Sprinkle with chopped almonds, salt, and additional pumpkin pie spice, if desired.